Author: Dr Elena Citkowitz Yale University 2009-01-24

 Mediterranean and Middle East (Arab) populations.

 The IDF also stated that further investigation is necessary to validate abnormal waist circumference for various ethnic groups.
-The IDF also provided recommendations for treatment of the conditions making up the metabolic syndrome.
+The IDF also provided recommendations for treatment of the conditions making up the m

 Later